rsksmart/devportal-1.0/content/rsk-devportal/index.md

 # Welcome to Rootstock

-The Developer Portal is the home for Rootstock documentation for developers and end-users.
+The Developer Portal is the home for Rootstock (RSK) documentation for end users and developers.
 Check out our quickstarts, tutorials, API reference, and code examples.

 <div class="features-list">
     <ul id="card-list" class="row">